sunvsp/lab4_webtech/README.md

-# Repository Title Goes Here
+# SAPBot Project

-> SAPBot project is the Skype bot with LUIS, natural language processor.
+SAPBot project is the Skype bot with LUIS, natural language processor.
 SAPBot project is integration of three bot.
 It are Integration bot, Security bot and Basis bot.

-> ideally one sentence

-> include terms/tags that can be searched

-# Project Title

 ## Getting Started